 2014 Miller Manufacturing purchased Allied Precision Industries of Elburn, Illinois.
 With this acquisition, Miller’s product count handily topped a thousand items and broadened and strengthened their position in the farm, ranch, and pet categories, as well as adding growth opportunities for Plastech.

-2018 The Frandsen Family Foundation announced it would offer full two-year scholarships plus an allowance for books to any 2018 Rush City High School graduate who attends Pine Technical & Community College in Pine City.
+2018 The Frandsen Foundation announced it would offer full two-year scholarships plus an allowance for books to any 2018 Rush City High School graduate who attends Pine Technical & Community College in Pine City, Minnesota.

 2019 Frandsen Corporation purchased the former Lakeland Tool & Engineering in Anoka, Minnesota, along with its satellite plant in Frederic, Wisconsin.
 The Frandsen scholarship offer was extended to all high school graduates in Braham, Minnesota, and Luck, Wisconsin, and the choice of schools was expanded to other technical and community colleges in the region.

 2020 Frederic, Wisconsin, was added to the list of high schools eligible to receive the Frandsen two-year scholarship.

 2021 Frandsen Financial Corporation purchased Bank of Zumbrota in Zumbrota, Minnesota, and Pine Island Bank in Pine Island, Minnesota.
 Pine City, Minnesota, became the fifth high school to be offered eligibility to receive the Frandsen Foundation two-year scholarships.